Implement a result list

 }

-As you can see in the above query response, the Search API returns a list of items grouped by bookseriesid.
+As you can see in the preceding query response, the Search API returns a list of items grouped by bookseriesid.
 The results are sorted by relevance (this applies to both the results and childResults arrays).
-Also, when a book series contains only one item, its childResults array is empty.
+Also, when a book series only contains one item, its childResults array is empty.

-2. A bookstore search interface implements both folding actions to group books by series and order them in logical parent-child relationships.
-Indexed items contain a bookseriesid field that identifies the series to which each item belongs, a bookid field that uniquely identifies each book within its series, if applicable, and a parentbookid that indicates the bookid of the parent book, if applicable.
+2. A bookstore search interface implements both folding actions to group books by series as well as order them in logical parent-child relationships. indexed items contain a bookseriesid field that identifies the series to which each item belongs.
+They also contain a bookid field that uniquely identifies each book within its series, if applicable, and a parentbookid that indicates the bookid of the parent book, if applicable.

-When the end user queries “solzhenitsyn”, the search interface sends the following request to the Search API:
+When the user queries "solzhenitsyn", the search interface sends the following request to the Search API:

 POST https://myorganizationid9sd8df7s.org.coveo.com/rest/search/v2 HTTP/1.1